-Ethics approval and consent to participate: This study was approved by the Ethics Committee of Islamic Azad University of Zahedan with the ethics identifier IR.IAU.ZAH.REC.1402.025.
-It was also registered with the Clinical Trial Registration Center of Iran under the trial identifier IRCT20230618058511N2. Αll participants provided written informed consent prior to participation the their in study, accordance with the ethical guidelines of the Declaration of Helsinki.
+Ethics approval and consent to participate: This study was approved by the Ethics Committee of Islamic Azad University of Zahedan with the ethics identifier IR.IAU.ZAH.REC.1402.025. lt was registered with the Clinical Trial Registration Center of Iran under the trial identifier IRCT20230618058511N2.
+All participants provided written informed consent prior to their participation in the study, accordance with the ethical guidelines of the Declaration of Helsinki.